-Keep in mind: just as you can’t build a house without a foundation, frame, and roof, at the end of the day, you can’t build a true data platform without each of these 6 layers.
+Keep in mind: just as you can’t build a house without a foundation, frame, and roof, at the end of the day, you can’t build a truly scalable data platform without these five layers.
 Below, we share what the “basic” data platform looks like and list some hot tools in each space (you’re likely using several of them):

 Data Storage and Processing

 The first layer?
 Data storage and processing layer – as you are need a place to store your data and process it before it is later transformed and sent off for analysis.
 It becomes especially important to have a data storage and processing layer when you start to deal with large amounts of data and are holding that data for a long period of time and need it to be readily available for analysis.

 With companies moving their data platforms to the cloud, the emergence of cloud-native solutions (data warehouse vs data lake or even a data lakehouse) have taken over the market, offering more accessible and affordable options for storing data relative to many on-premises solutions.